santannaflaercio/img_resizer/README.md

 python img_resizer.py
 ```

+## License

+Feel free to change the code and use it as you wish.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Feel free to change the code and use it as you wish.

 ## Authors